Gdansk, beyond the Royal Route

 GENERAL INFORMATION

-OPTIONAL SUPPLEMENTS to be paid on site:
+OPTIONAL SUPPLEMENTS to be paid on site

-- St. Mary’s Church is free; payment is required only to climb the church tower – 18 PLN (about €4 pp); children 5 to 15 years: 5 PLN (about €1.25); children 0 to 5 years: FREE.
+- Church of Santa Maria free, only the climb to the church tower is charged – 18 PLN (about 4€); children from 5 to 15 years old 5 PLN (about 1.25€); children from 0 to 5 years old FREE.

-- Court of King Arthur – 25 PLN (about €6 pp); children 5 to 15 years: 18 PLN (about €4); children 0 to 5 years: FREE.
+- King Arthur's Court - 25 PLN (about 6€); children from 5 to 15 years old 18 PLN (about 4€); children from 0 to 5 years old FREE.

 Meeting point